polkadot-cloud/polkadot-staking-dashboard/README.md

 ## URL Variable Support

-Polkadot Staking Dashboard supports URL variables that can be used to direct users to specific configurations of the app, such as landing on a specific language or on a specific network.
+Polkadot Cloud Staking supports URL variables that can be used to direct users to specific configurations of the app, such as landing on a specific language or on a specific network.
 Variables are added at the end of the hash portion of URL.

 The currently supported URL variables are as follows: